coalition-of-invisible-colleges/ao-react/API.md

 A badge appears on the Proposals panel button showing how many proposals you haven't signed.
 Every proposal is presented to every member, so this feature is a good way to broadcast cards to the server and build a shared history of cards many have signed.

+A proposal is defined as a card that has the following property set:

 - `.signed`: A list of all the times the card was signed or re-signed—an Array of Signature Objects.
 A Signature is an object containing the `.memberId` of the signer, the `.timestamp` of when the signing event occured, as well as a `.opinion` of the signer.
 The `.opinion` can be 1 (signed/approved), 0 (declined to sign/unsign), or a String describing a textual opinion (more options such as -1 for signing against a proposal are planned).

-# Leaderboard
+### Leaderboard

 - `.highlights`: Something for the leaderboard

-# Marking a card as read
+### Marking a card as read

 Cards that you haven't seen yet have a red dot on them.
 If you hover your cursor over a card for two seconds, it will be marked as seen.
 Cards keep track of who has seen them.

+The following card property is used for the unread marker feature:

 - `.seen`: A list of memberIds of who has seen the card

 In terms of privacy, seen is not used for anything else; the full list of which members on the server have seen the card is available in the client, but is not currently displayed anywhere to the user.
 This could be cleaned up later to increase privacy.
 (The purpose of this feature is to provide individual users with unread dots, not a social feature.)

-# Clocking time on a card with the timeclock
+### Clocking time on a card with the timeclock

 Cards that are in the priorities list of another card are displayed with a checkbox as well as a (planned) play/pause or "Do It!" button that starts and stops a timeclock on that task.
 This is intended to seamlessly integrate personal time-tracking with social time-tracking, bounty, and telepresence features.
 For example, when you click "Do It!", your avatar will move to the current card, so people can see where you are on the AO and what you are doing.
 By integrating these features as seamless, fun, and convenient everyday features, we can prevent them from becoming dominating parts of our lives ("the Timeclock").

+Cards use the following property to track time clocked on them:

 . `.time`: A list of Usertime objects, each of which contains the timelog for a single member.
 Each Usertime object has a `.memberId` of the member, a `.timelog` Array of numbers of millisecends clocked, and another array of `.date` Date objects of the events when these times were clocked. `.timelog` and `.date` are kept in lockstep by the server, so `.timelog[2]` and `.date[2]` are the amount of time clocked and when it was clocked, for the third item in the log (index 2).

-# Member cards
+### Member cards

 Every Member object has created in lockstep with it a corresponding member card.
 Member cards are just like any other card, except that their `.name` is the memberId of the Member object that the card is associated with.
 This means that if the card were to be displayed without modification, it would show a confusing UUID to the user instead of the member's name.
 The member's username is stored in the Member object; member cards must be detected by the client and the member name looked up to display them correctly.
 All of this is also true of Resource cards.